anilkumarannam/technical_paper/README.md

 This code establishes that both the high-level and low-level modules depend on abstraction.

 ### Conclusion
-n this paper,the five principles of SOLID Code were presented.
+n this paper, the five principles of the SOLID Code were presented.
 Projects that adhere to SOLID principles can be shared with collaborators, extended, modified, tested, and refactored with fewer complications.

 Reference [ SOLID principles ](https://www.digitalocean.com/community/conceptual_articles/s-o-l-i-d-the-first-five-principles-of-object-oriented-design)